Learn More and ApplyNursing (BSN)

 Retention Policies

-1. Students must maintain a cumulative GPA of 2.5 or greater to remain in good standing.
-A student will be placed on academic probation if the GPA dips below 2.5. and must enroll in the School of Nursing Success Coaching program.
-If the GPA is raised to at least 2.5 at the end of the next academic quarter, the student is no longer on probation.
-If the GPA has not risen to 2.5 at the end of the next academic quarter, the student will be eligible for dismissal from the program, but not from the university.
+1. Beginning in sophomore year, students will enter nursing courses and will be advised primarily by the School of Nursing.
+Students must continue to maintain a cumulative GPA of 2.75 or greater to remain in good standing with the school of nursing.
+A student will be placed on academic probation if the GPA dips below 2.75.
+Students placed on probation must enroll in the School of Nursing Success Coaching Program.
+If the GPA is raised to at least 2.75 at the end of the next academic quarter, the student is no longer on probation.
+If the GPA has not risen to 2.75 at the end of the next academic quarter, the student will be eligible for dismissal from the program, but not from the university.
 The student may transfer to other majors as appropriate.

-7. Appropriate student conduct is outlined in detail in the Professional Development Guidelines (Appendix B of student handbook).
+6. Appropriate student conduct is outlined in detail in the Professional Development Guidelines (Appendix B).

-8. Students displaying inappropriate conduct may be asked to leave the classroom, clinical area, or meeting.
+Students displaying inappropriate conduct may be asked to leave the classroom, clinical area, or meeting.
 Inappropriate conduct will be documented with written contract and placed in the student’s file.
 Such incidents of inappropriate conduct will then be reported to the Director of the School of Nursing, with copies sent to the Associate Director of the Program, and the APR Committee.
 Additional sanctions for inappropriate conduct may be imposed, including dismissal from the nursing program.
-(For additional information, please see the University Student Handbook-available online, and Appendix B of the BSN handbook).

 Progression Policies